-In an effort to comply with The Texas Racial Profiling/Sandra Bland Law, the Stephenville Police Department commissioned the analysis of its 2020 contact data.
+In an attempt to comply with The Texas Racial Profiling/Sandra Bland Law, the Stephenville Police Department commissioned the analysis of its 2021 contact data.
 Hence, two different types of data analyses were performed.
-The first of these involved a careful evaluation of the 2020 motor vehicle-related data.
+The first of these involved a careful evaluation of the 2021 motor vehicle-related data.
 This particular analysis measured, as required by the law, the number and percentage of Whites, Blacks, Hispanics or Latinos, Asians and Pacific Islanders, Alaska Natives and American Indians (Middle Easterners and individuals belonging to the "other" category, as optional categories), that came in contact with the police in the course of a motor vehicle related contact, and were either issued a ticket, citation, warning were issued or an arrest was made.
 Also, included in this data were instances where a motor vehicle contact took place for an alleged violation of the law or ordinance.
 The Tier 2 data analysis included, but was not limited to, information relevant to the number and percentage of contacts by race/ethnicity, gender, reason for the stop, location of stop, searches while indicating the type of search performed, result of stop, basis of an arrest and use of physical force resulting in bodily injury.
-It is important to recognize that the department opted to report its data in a more detailed manner (new template) which allows for a better and more reliable analysis.

-It should be noted that the additional data analysis performed was based on a comparison of the 2020 motor vehicle contact data with a specific baseline.
+It should be noted that the additional data analysis performed was based on a comparison of the 2021 motor vehicle contact data with a specific baseline.
 When reviewing this particular analysis, one should consider that there is disagreement, in the literature, regarding the appropriate baseline to be used when analyzing motor vehicle-related contact information.
-Of the baseline measures available, the Stephenville Police Department opted to adopt, as a baseline measure, the Fair Roads Standard.
-This particular baseline is based on data obtained through the U.S. Census Bureau (2010) relevant to the number of households that have access to vehicles while controlling for the race and ethnicity of the heads of households.
-It is anticipated that next year, when the 2020 Census findings are available, this information will be updated, accordingly.
+Of the baseline measures available, the Stephenville Police Department accepted our recommendation to rely, as a baseline measure, on the Fair Roads Standard.
+This particular baseline is based on data obtained through the U.S. Census Bureau (2020) relevant to the number of households that have access to vehicles while controlling for the race and ethnicity of the heads of households.

-There is no question that census data presents challenges to any effort made at establishing a fair and accurate racial profiling analysis.
+The census data presents challenges to any effort made at establishing a fair and accurate racial profiling analysis.
 That is, census data contains information on all residents of a particular community, regardless of the fact they may or may not be among the driving population.
 Further, census data, when used as a baseline of comparison, presents the challenge that it captures information related to city residents only.
-Thus, excluding individuals who may have come in contact with the Stephenville Police Department in 2020 but live outside city limits.
+Thus, excluding individuals who may have come in contact with the Stephenville Police Department in 2021 but live outside city limits.
 In some cases, the percentage of the population that comes in contact with the police but lives outside city limits represents a substantial volume of all motor vehicle-related contacts made in a given year.

-Since 2002, several civil rights groups in Texas expressed their desire and made recommendations to the effect that all police departments should rely, in their data analysis, on the Fair Roads Standard.
+In 2002, several civil rights groups in Texas expressed their desire and made recommendations to the effect that all police departments should rely, in their data analysis, on the Fair Roads Standard.
 This source contains census data specific to the number of "households" that have access to vehicles.
 Thus, proposing to compare "households" (which may have multiple residents and only a few vehicles) with "contacts" (an individual-based count).
 This, in essence, constitutes a comparison that may result in ecological fallacy.
-Despite this, the Stephenville Police Department accepted the recommendation to utilize this form of comparison (i.e., census data relevant to households with vehicles) in an attempt to demonstrate its "good will" and "transparency" before the community.
-Thus, the Fair Roads Standard data obtained and used in this study is specifically relevant to Stephenville.
+Despite this, as noted earlier, the Stephenville Police Department accepted the recommendation to utilize this form of comparison (i.e., census data relevant to households with vehicles) in an attempt to demonstrate its "good will" and "transparency" before the community.
+Thus, the Fair Roads Standard data obtained and used in this study is specifically relevant to the city of Stephenville.

-Tier 2 (2020) Motor Vehicle-Related Contact Analysis
+Tier 2 (2021) Motor Vehicle-Related Contact Analysis